 Sea and Sardinia eBook D H Lawrence

 I was captured by the beauty of its language from the start.
-Have a look at just a few lines from one of the first paragraphs, describing the Etna and the surroundings of Taormina, where David Herbert Lawrence and his wife Frieda von Richthofen (named Queen-Bee, or Q-B, throughout the book) lived at the time:
+Have a look at just a few lines from one of the first paragraphs, describing the Etna and the surroundings of Taormina, where David Herbert Lawrence and his wife Frieda von Richthofen (named Queen-Bee, or Q-B, throughout the book) lived at the time:"Comes over one an absolute necessity to move.
+And what is more, to move in some particular direction.
+A double necessity then: to get on the move, and to know whither.

 Why can't one sit still?
 Here in Sicily it is so pleasant: the sunny Ionian sea, the changing jewel of Calabria, like a fire-opal moved in the light; Italy and the panorama of Christmas clouds, night with the dog-star laying a long, luminous gleam across the sea, as if baying at us, Orion marching above; how the dog-star Sirius looks at one, looks at one! he is the hound of heaven, green, glamorous and fierce!--and then oh regal evening star, hung westward flaring over the jagged dark precipices of tall Sicily: then Etna, that wicked witch, resting her thick white snow under heaven, and slowly, slowly rolling her orange-coloured smoke.
 They called her the Pillar of Heaven, the Greeks.
 It seems wrong at first, for she trails up in a long, magical, flexible line from the sea's edge to her blunt cone, and does not seem tall.
 She seems rather low, under heaven.
 But as one knows her better, oh awe and wizardy!
 Remote under heaven, aloof, so near, yet never with us.
 The painters try to paint her, and the photographers to photograph her, in vain."